vMarkusK/veeam_setup/README.md

 - Microsoft Windows Server 2016
 - Microsoft Windows Server 2012 R2
-- Microsoft Windows Server 2019
+- Microsoft Windows Server 2019 (fully tested with this Role)
 - Microsoft Windows Server 2012
 - Microsoft Windows Server 2008 R2 SP1
 - Microsoft Windows 10 (version 1607 to 1909)
 - Microsoft Windows 8.1
 - Microsoft Windows 7 SP1

-#### Pre Windows 2019 notes
+#### Pre Windows 2019 requirements

 This role does not cover the Setup os these Veeam Backup & Replication 10 requirements:

-- Microsoft .NET Framework 4.7.2 (included in the setup)
+- Microsoft .NET Framework 4.7.2 (included in the ISO)
-- Windows Installer 4.5 (included in the setup)
+- Windows Installer 4.5 (included in the ISO)
-- Microsoft PowerShell 2.0 (included in the setup)
+- Microsoft PowerShell 2.0 (included in the ISO)

 ## Role Variables